-There is so much constant noise around us caused by people talking, the TV and radio screaming, music, people using their cellular phones, cars and other sources of noise.
+There is always a lot of noise around us, created by passing cars, people talking, screaming TV and radio, loud music, people talking on their cell phones, and from other sources.

-Many people prefer to be in the company of other people most of the time.
-When alone, they want to watch the TV or listen to the radio.
+Most people prefer to be in the company of other people most of the time.
+When alone, they watch TV or listen to music.
 They just can’t bear to be alone with their thoughts.
 They need to hear people talking, and they need to talk.

 Do you, too, behave in this way?
-Are you always busy listening to the news, reading the papers, paying attention to what people say about you, so much so that you have eventually failed to enjoy a few quiet moments with yourself?
+Are you always busy listening to the news, reading the papers, paying attention to what people say about you, so much so that you hardly enjoy a few quiet moments with yourself?

-Cultivating inner peace doesn’t living a boring uninteresting life.
-It doesn’t mean lack of interest in the external world and it doesn’t mean becoming less alive, less creative and less adventurous.
+Cultivating inner peace doesn’t mean living a boring uninteresting life.
+It doesn’t mean lack of interest in the external world, and it doesn’t mean becoming less alive, less creative and less adventurous.
 On the contrary, you become happier, more aware, more alive.
-You can do anything you did before, but with a new perspective, new and improved viewpoint.
+You can do everything you did before, but with a new perspective, new and improved viewpoint.

 Inner peace, and the happiness and bliss that come with, are part of your true essence.
 Too much attention to the noise of the outside world and to the noise of your thoughts hide the inner peace, happiness and bliss that reside within your soul.